pragmint/open-practices/capabilities/proactive-failure-notification.md

 ### Alert Fatigue

+In an ideal scenario, teams only receive alerts when the system identifies an issue, or potential issue, and either takes corrective action or seeks immediate human intervention.
+Teams aren't alerted about ocassional, non-systemic issues like timeouts because there's no action required.
+Often, the system has automatically tried to resolve the issue.

 When teams get too many alerts, they can start to ignore them or take longer to respond.
-This can lead to missed problems or slower fixes when something goes wrong.
+This can lead to missed problems or slower fixes when something actually does go wrong.
 To avoid this, alerts should be set up carefully so that only the most important and immediately actionable ones get sent.

 ### Misconfigured Thresholds

-If alert thresholds are set wrong, they can either trigger too many alerts or miss real problems.
+If alert thresholds are set incorrectly, they can either trigger too many alerts or miss real problems.
 When thresholds are too strict, teams might get alerts for things that aren't serious issues.
-If they’re too relaxed, they might not catch issues early enough (or at all).
+When thresholds are too relaxed, teams might not catch issues early enough (or at all).
 Reviewing past incidents and checking system data regularly can help keep thresholds set at the right level.

 ### Incorrect Notification Routing

 Alerts need to go to the right people.
-If they’re sent to the wrong team, or to no one at all, fixing the problem can take much longer.
-This often happens when alert rules don’t match how teams are set up or haven’t been updated after team changes.
-To ensure notifications aren't sent into the ether, make sure alert routing is kept up-to-date with who’s actually responsible for what.
+If alerts are sent to the wrong team, or to no one at all, fixing the problem can take much longer.
+This often happens when alert rules don’t match how teams are set up or haven’t been updated after teams change.
+On the other hand, if alerts are sent to a single place where a lot of people see them, this can create a dangerous "not my problem" attitude.

+To ensure notifications are sent to the correct teams and individuals, make sure alert routing is kept up-to-date with who’s actually responsible for what.
 It also helps to double-check that teams know which alerts they’ll get and how they’re expected to respond.

-### Automation Based on Unstable Signals
+### Potential Cascading Effects of Automation

 Automation based on alerts can be a powerful way to reduce operational toil: auto-scaling, auto-healing, even auto-remediation of known failure modes.
 But automation adds its own complexity.
 If it’s based on noisy or poorly understood signals, it can trigger inappropriately and make a bad situation worse.
 Cascading failures often start with a well-meaning automation responding to incomplete or misleading data.
 Before wiring automation to observability signals, make sure those signals are stable, well-tested, and truly reflective of system state.